0xF6/NovelAI-Telegram-Bot/README.md

 For using payment order set up `TELEGRAM_PAYMENT_CURRENCY` (USD, EUR and etc) and `TELEGRAM_PAYMENT_PROVIDER_TOKEN` (getting in bot father in payment menu)

+### Configuration database (optional, you can use local json file, but adapter need implement)

+Create google cloud account and set up Cloud Firestore
+Create collection `nai` in root of firestore
+Add document `chats` and insert array with `data` name, its array of telegram IDs chat (private or public)
+Add document `novalai` and insert field `Token` with your NovelAI account JWT token (expires of 2 week, and getting from Network Tab when execute promt in ImageGeneration tab in novelai.net)
+Add document `owner` and insert field `id`, its id of your telegram account

+For auth with firebase, goo gle to getting ServiceAccount JSON key

 ## Commands

 `/balance`